 Furniture Brands Canada declares bankruptcy

-MISSISSAUGA, Ontario - Furniture Brands Canada has declared bankruptcy and all of its salaried employees have been let go.
-The move was made after its U.S. parent company sought Chapter 11 court protection from its creditors last week.
+MISSISSAUGA, Ontario — Furniture Brands Canada has declared bankruptcy and all of its salaried employees have been let go.
+The move was made after its U.S. parent company sought Chapter 11 court protection from its creditors earlier this week.

 Furniture Brands Canada filed for an assignment under section 49 of the Bankruptcy and Insolvency Act.
 Robert Link of the Toronto-based Schonfeld Receivers & Trustees has been named the court-appointed trustee.

-In early 2011, Furniture Brands Canada opened a 26,000-square-foot permanent showroom in the Toronto area.
+In early 2011, Furniture Brands Canada 26,000-square-foot permanent showroom just north of Toronto's International Centre.
 It was the first time that all of FBN's lines were represented north of the border.